 A pre-approval is the golden standard for homebuyers.
 Similar to pre-qualifications, the buyer will provide the lender with a picture of their financial situation.
 With a pre-approval, however, the buyer also supplies the lender with documentation – W2s, paystubs, tax returns, bank statements, etc.

-Then, the lender analyzes the buyer’s documentation and determines if they’re eligible for a loan.
+Then, the lender analyzes the buyer’s documentation, pulls their credit report, and determines if they’re eligible for a loan.
 If they are, the lender issues a pre-approval for a certain amount.

 A loan commitment takes the pre-approval a step further.
 After the lender has compiled everything needed from the pre-approval stage, they take the time to verify the documents provided.
 After being verified, they issue a loan commitment for the amount they’re willing to let the buyer borrow.